frontlinersnl/dev-deployment-cleanup/README.md

 ## environment variables

-These environment variables MUST be set!
-Purpose of this container image is to automatically delete resources after each feature(dev) deployment is deleted from k8s.
-Database/exchanges names will be different on every run.
+These environment variables are mandatory and must be set before running this container.

 | Variable                 | Purpose                                                                                          |
 | ------------------------ | -------------------------------------------------------------------------------------------------|